bufbuild/buf-examples/formatting/README.md

 > You need to have the [`buf` CLI][install] installed to follow along with this example.

-Buf enables you to [format] Protobuf sources using the `buf format` command.
-The formatter is _not_ configurable and uses only an opinionated set of rules.
+The `buf` CLI enables you to format Protobuf sources using the `buf format` command.
+It works just like formatters in other languages, such as [gofmt] for Go and [Prettier] for JavaScript.
+Please be aware, though, that the formatter is _not_ configurable and applies only an opinionated set of built-in rules.

-## Diffs
+## Creating diffs

+With `buf format`, you can output diffs that display which changes the formatter suggests.
 To output a diff:

 ```sh
 buf format --diff ./bad